 (National Heart, Lung, and Blood Institute)

-What causes high blood cholesterol, signs and symptoms, diagnosis, treatments, clinical trials and more.
+What causes high blood cholesterol, signs and symptoms, diagnosis, optimal levels, treatments, medications, diet, clinical trials and more.

 High Cholesterol and Complementary Health Practices

 What the science says about the effectiveness and safety of several dietary supplements reportedly used by people with high cholesterol, including red yeast rice, flaxseed and flaxseed oil, and garlic.